-The largest part (around 70%) of JOA’s budget is allocated to grant aid.
-It funds one year projects and sometimes part or all of multi-year programmes.
+Approximately 70% of JOA’s budget is allocated to grant aid.
+Every year, JOA invites its select international partners to submit proposals for both one year projects and multi-year programmes.
 Additional opportunities for projects outside the usual funding round may also be considered, but only at the Commission’s invitation.

-Africa: Ethiopia, Ghana, Lesotho, Liberia, Malawi, Mozambique, Rwanda, Sierra Leone, Tanzania and Zambia
+Africa: Ethiopia, Malawi, Rwanda, Sierra Leone and Zambia

 JOA will consider co-funding projects with another donor or donors.
-The application must clearly set out where JOA’s funding fits in to the wider programme, and include the detailed budget and logical framework for the larger project as well as for the activities JOA will fund.
-The payment of funding in such cases will be deferred until the partner agency confirms that the co-funding has been secured.
+Applications must clearly set out where JOA’s funding fits into the wider programme, and include the detailed budget and logical framework for the larger project, as well as for JOA-funded activities.
+The payment of funding in such cases will be deferred until the partner agency confirms that co-funding has been secured.

 All projects will be covered by JOA’s Grant Agreement, an example of which can be found below.